shuky19/Converter-Ruby-Gem/README.md

     p_dto.money_as_string = '321654987'
     p_dto.onlyPersonDtoAttribute = 'lalala'

-To convert from PersonDTO to Person user ConvertMethods:
+we can now convert it to Person:
     p = Converter.convert(p_dto, Person)

 To Convert from Preson to PersonDTO user ConvertBack: